 Healthcare professionals are supposed to look very clean, tidy, and professional.
 Tattoos and other body modifications are somehow considered unhygienic, by some people.

 To maintain a professional image at all times, it is considered better to avoid nose piercings.
 Also, wearing a nose piercing as a healthcare worker can be risky.
-Your piercing will always be at risk of getting pulled off by a child maybe or some patient.
+Your piercing will always be at risk of getting pulled off by a child or perhaps a patient.

 Keeping all these things in consideration, most healthcare institutions don’t allow nose piercings or other body modifications.

-Again, nose piercings can be very risky and harmful for your own self if you’re a frontline worker in any law enforcement department.
+Again, nose piercings can be very risky and harmful for yourself if you’re a frontline worker in any law enforcement department.
 It is highly likely that you’ll have frequent encounters with criminals or suspects.

 It won’t be wrong to say that most institutes would prefer hiring a teacher without visible body modifications or piercings as these modifications can possibly divert the attention of students time and again.

 Some people may consider it as ‘setting a bad example’ for children since nose piercings are stigmatized so much to date.
 But exceptions are always there, so you can go ahead and experiment with piercings if you want.

 As an administrative officer, you’re most probably the first person that’s going to be noticed by visitors/clients.
 Administration departments are usually very strict when it comes to professionalism.
 In fact, they have to stick to professionalism because that’s what their employers demand.